Learn Java Iterator – 3 Types of Iterator in Java

 Get Job-ready: Java Course with 45+ Real-time Projects! - Learn Java

 We discussed Java Virtual Machine in our last session.
-Here, we will talk about Java Iterator and how iterator works in java.
-Along with this, we will discuss enumeration with its example, and syntax.
-Also, we will see Java Iterator and ListIterators with their limitation and example.
+Here, we will talk about Java Iterator and how an iterator works in Java.
+Along with this, we will discuss enumeration with its example and syntax.
+Also, we will see Java Iterator and ListIterators with their limitation and examples.

 Java Iterator